What the 2024 Regulations Actually Changed

 Practical Implications for Risk Managers and Corporate Buyers

-The 2024 EOM regulations do not directly constrain or benefit corporate insurance buyers — they regulate insurers, not policyholders.
+The 2024 EOM regulations do not directly constrain or benefit corporate insurance buyers.
+They regulate insurers, not policyholders.
 But they reshape the incentive environment in which insurance pricing and distribution decisions are made, and risk managers who understand these incentives can act on them.

 The second implication is around multi-insurer placement on co-insurance basis.
 Large commercial risks in India, particularly for property values above INR 500 crore, are routinely placed on a co-insurance basis across multiple insurers.
 The lead insurer sets the rate and terms; following co-insurers take a share.
 Under the 2024 EOM framework, the lead insurer's expense allocation for this placement (underwriting analysis, lead surveyor fees, broker commission) is borne proportionally by its share.
 Following insurers have lower per-policy expense inputs.
 This difference can affect which insurers are willing to lead versus follow on large commercial placements, which in turn affects the pricing dynamic for large buyers.